JanaLasser/new-ontology-of-truth/README.md

-# A new ontology of truth shifts public political discourse towards misinformation
+# New conceptions of truth foster misinformation in online public political discourse

-Data collection and analysis code for the article "A new ontology of truth shifts public political discourse towards misinformation" (see [preprint](TODO)).
+Data collection and analysis code for the article "A new ontology of truth shifts public political discourse towards misinformation".

 Authors: Jana Lasser (jana.lasser@tugraz.at), Segun Taofeek Aroyehun, Fabio Carrella, Almog Simchon, David Garcia and Stephan Lewandowsky (Stephan.Lewandowsky@bristol.ac.uk).